 After liens and the costs and disbursements are paid from the total amount of your settlement, verdict, or arbitration award, there are counsel fees.
 Unlike other types of lawyers, most personal injury lawyers accept cases on a “contingency fee agreement” (Rule 4-1.5 [f] of the Florida Rules of Professional Conduct).
 This type of agreement means that the lawyer only receives a percentage of your total recovery, verdict, or award, and only after it is recovered for you.
 This means that there is no financial risk to pay lawyer fees if there is no recovery.

-Our experienced lawyers at The Law Offices of Prosper Shaked accepts personal injury cases on a contingency fee basis for a just and fair percentage.
+Our experienced lawyers at Prosper Shaked Accident Injury Attorneys PA accepts personal injury cases on a contingency fee basis for a just and fair percentage.

 Your Final Check